Amanda Shires

 Amanda Rose Shires (born March 5, 1982) is an American singer-songwriter and fiddle player.
-Shires has released seven solo albums starting in 2005, her most recent being Take It Like a Man in 2022.
+Shires has released nine solo albums starting in 2005, her most recent being Nobody's Girl in 2025.
 In 2019, she founded a country music supergroup called The Highwomen alongside Brandi Carlile, Maren Morris and Natalie Hemby and has also performed as a member of the Texas Playboys, Thrift Store Cowboys, and Jason Isbell & the 400 Unit, as well as in a duo with Rod Picott.
 Along with Jason Isbell & the 400 Unit, Shires won the Grammy Award for Best Americana Album for their 2017 album The Nashville Sound.

 Early life

 Following her parents' divorce, Shires' childhood was divided between the Texas cities of Lubbock and Mineral Wells.
 Her mother is a retired nurse.
 She also used to be a barrel racer at rodeos.
 Her father owns a wholesale nursery in Mineral Wells and has a hobby of gold prospecting in Alaska.
 She is distantly related to noted photographer Erica Shires, who produced the video for the song "Swimmer".

 At the age of 10, she happened to be with her father while he was shopping for hunting gear at a pawn shop in Mineral Wells.
 She saw an inexpensive Chinese-made fiddle for sale and her father agreed to buy it for her on the condition that she learn to play it.
 It took a while for her to play it well; she usually practiced outside because her dog had a habit of howling while she played.
 When she was 12, she started taking fiddle lessons in Lubbock from Lanny Fiel, who knew Frankie McCourter from the Texas Playboys.
 She then started learning fiddle from McCourter and was later invited to play at the band's shows.
 At the age of 15, she joined the Texas Playboys, the former backing band for Western swing legend Bob Wills.